 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.

 Mains water.
-The visible plumbing is of copper and PVC.
+The plumbing, where seen, comprised of copper and PVC.